AndrejaCH/AB_Testing/README.md

 <p align="center">
 <i>Figure 2: Distribution of simulation for 10,000 samples binned in 50 bins, standard deviations, z-score and critical value area.</i>
 </p>

+*z-score of -1.31 falls between -1st and -2nd standard deviation - shaded gray area<br>
+critical value of $\alpha$ = 0.05 (95% confidence interval) - shaded red area*

+>**Interpretation of p-value and z-value**<br>
+The **z-value** is a test that measures the difference between an observed statistic and its hypothesized population parameter in units of standard error.
+We can compare the z-value to critical values of the standard normal distribution to determine whether to reject the null hypothesis. z-score shows how many standard deviations away our observed (actual) difference is to the center.
+How many standard deviations away pdiff_actual is from p_diffs.
+In order to interpret z-score we look at the critical value.
+Critical value for the 95% confidence interval (or alpha level of 0.05 or 5%) is 1.64.
+Our z-test is -3.11; therefore z-score value falls out of this critical value and we fail to reject the null hypothesis.<br><br>
+The **p-value** is a probability that measures the evidence against the null hypothesis.
+A smaller p-value provides stronger evidence against the null hypothesis.

+## Conclusions

+p-value of 0.9009 means that nearly all statistics came from a null (almost all ~ 90%); therefore, we fail to reject null hypothesis and the company should stick with the old page.
+Z-score indicates similar: Critical value for the 95% confidence interval (or alpha level of 0.05 or 5%) is 1.64.
+Our z-test is -3.11; therefore z-score value falls out of this critical value and we fail to reject the null hypothesis.Adding additional features did not improve our model, since none of the features indicated significance.
+However it is essential to check for higher order interactions in order not to miss anything.
+The bottom line is we fail to reject null hypotheses and the company should stick with the old page.